This Safer Internet Day, let’s make the Internet a better place by changing the way we act, interact, and transact online!

 - Avoid downloading any images sent in by people that you do not know.
 [Click to Tweet]

-- Parents should supervise use of internet-connected devices.
+- Parents should supervise the use of internet-connected devices.
 [Click to Tweet]

 - If someone makes you feel uncomfortable online, tell a trusted adult or parent about it immediately.
 [Click to Tweet]